BastianTeufel-GTR/gtr-faq-quartz/content/ProfDia Toolbox/Database Export Data.md

+---
+title: Database Export Data
+draft: false
+tags:
+---

 # Export Database Project

-!!! info "Information"
+> [!info]
    In principal this function is the same as the procect export function in ProfDia

 ![Export Projects](images/DatabaseExportData.png)